lrre-foss/toolbox/README.md

 ## License

-Roblox.Tools is licensed under the MIT license.
-A copy of it [has been included](https://github.com/orcfoss/Roblox.Tools/blob/trunk/LICENSE) with Roblox.Tools.
+Toolbox is licensed under the [MIT license](https://github.com/orcfoss/Roblox.Tools/blob/trunk/LICENSE).
+A copy of it has been included with Toolbox.